Thanks for stopping by.

 In 2015, succeeding my father, I became the 2nd Abbot of the Order of St. Patrick.
 The Order of St. Patrick was originally founded in 1979 in Northeastern Kansas as the Order of St. John by my father, the Rev. Dr. Randy L. Scraper.
 In 2015, the name and focus were changed in Oklahoma dad and I who are both ordained Elders in the United Methodist Church.
 We founded the Order as an ecumenical fellowship for Christian clergy and lay contemplatives, who choose to dedicate themselves to a life of contemplation and service.

 Members of the Order meet semi-annually for spiritual retreats.
 Although the Pentecost (Spring) retreat is open only to full members and novitiates, the Allhallowtide (Autumn) retreat is open to guests and interested visitors.
 You can learn more about us here.

 There is so much more to my story, which I would love to tell you about sometime!
 I have two great daughters and one great step-daughter.
-One lives in upstate New York studying hospitality management, another in California making her way in the working world, and the other lives right here with Kate and I in Oklahoma City where she is in a pre-dentistry program at the University of Oklahoma.
+One lives in upstate New York studying hospitality management, another in California making her way in the working world, and the other lives right here with Kate and I in Oklahoma City where she is in the Education program at the University of Oklahoma.
 I absolutely love my family and all of our dogs.
 I also love to cook (follow me @mbscraper on instagram to join in on my cooking escapades), read, run, hike, support our community, and have great conversations with interesting people while sitting outside around the fire.
 The rest of that will have to wait for another time.

 Thanks for taking the time to get to know me a little better.
 If you have ideas, suggestions, or comments, I would love to hear them.
 You can email me directly here.